Aka-Ayaan/pset01/README.md

 # Grading

-Grading is as per the rubric shared on Canvas.
+Grading is described on Canvas.

 # Task